Apay-collison/redacted/README.md

-# APAY
+# NEARby Finance

-APAY is a Discord bot designed to facilitate on-chain payments and interactions on the Aptos blockchain.
+NEARby is a Discord bot designed to facilitate on-chain payments and interactions on the Near blockchain.
 Users can easily connect their wallets and perform transactions using simple Discord commands.
-Whether it's sending APT, accessing a faucet, or participating in community votes, APAY streamlines the process on Aptos.
+Whether it's sending NEAR, accessing a faucet, or participating in community votes, NEARby streamlines the process on Near.

 ## Table of Contents!